Jamestown, Virginia: 300th anniversary (1907): Jamestown Exposition

-350th Anniversary (1957): Jamestown Festival
+350th anniversary (1957): Jamestown Festival

 With America's increased access to automobiles, and with improved roads and transportation, it was feasible for the 350th anniversary celebration to be held at Jamestown itself in 1957.
 Although erosion had cut off the land bridge between Jamestown Island and the mainland, the isthmus was restored and new access provided by the completion of the National Park Service's Colonial Parkway which led to Williamsburg and Yorktown, the other two portions of Colonial Virginia's Historic Triangle.
 There were also improvements of state highways.
 The north landing for the popular Jamestown Ferry and a portion of State Route 31 were relocated.

-Major projects such were developed by non-profit, state and federal agencies.
+Major projects were developed by non-profit, state and federal agencies.
 Jamestown Festival Park was established by the Commonwealth of Virginia adjacent to the entrance to Jamestown Island.
 Full-sized replicas of the three ships that brought the colonists, Susan Constant, Godspeed, and Discovery were constructed at a shipyard in Portsmouth, Virginia and placed on display at a new dock at Jamestown, where the largest, Susan Constant, could be boarded by visitors.
 On Jamestown Island, the reconstructed Jamestown Glasshouse, the Memorial Cross and the visitors center were completed and dedicated.
 A loop road was built around the island.

 Special events included army and navy reviews, air force fly-overs, ship and aircraft christenings and even an outdoor drama at Cape Henry, site of the first landing of the settlers.
-This celebration continued from April 1 to November 30 with over a million participants, including dignitaries and politicians such as the British Ambassador and U.S. Vice President Richard Nixon.
-The highlight for many of the nearly 25,000 at the Festival Park on October 16, 1957 was the visit and speech of Queen Elizabeth II of the United Kingdom and her consort, Prince Philip.
-Queen Elizabeth II loaned a copy of the Magna Carta for the exhibition.
-It was her first visit to the United States since assuming the throne.
+This celebration continued from April 1 to November 30 with over a million participants, including dignitaries and politicians such as the British ambassador and U.S. vice president Richard Nixon.
+The highlight for many of the nearly 25,000 at the Festival Park on October 16, 1957, was the visit and speech of Queen Elizabeth II of the United Kingdom and her consort, Prince Philip.
+Queen Elizabeth II loaned a copy of Magna Carta for the exhibition.
+It was her first visit to the United States since ascending the throne.

 The 1957 Jamestown Festival was so successful that tourists still kept coming long after the official event was completed.
 Jamestown became a permanent attraction of the Historic Triangle, and has been visited by families, school groups, tours, and thousands of other people continuously ever since.